ahma-hub/analysis/README.md

 │   │── files_lists_tagmap=type_classification.npy
 │
 │
-├── pre-processings            #> codes use to preprocess the raw traces to be │   │                          # able to run the evaluations │   │── list_manipulation.py   #> split traces in {learning, testing, validating} │   │						   # sets
+├── pre-processings            #> scripts needed to preprocess the raw traces
+│   │                          #  to run evaluations
+│   │── list_manipulation.py   #> split traces in {learning, testing, validating} sets
-│   │── accumulator.py         #> compute the sum and the square of the sum (to │   │                          # be able to recompute quickly the NICVS)
+│   │── accumulator.py         #> compute the sum and the square of the sum (to │   │                          # be able to quickly recompute NICVS)
 │   │── nicv.py                #> to compute the NICVs
 │   │── poi.py                 #> to extract the features
 │   │── signal_processing.py   #> some signal processings (stft, ...)
-│   │── tagmaps                #> all tagmaps use for to labelize the data │       │                      # (use to creat the lists) │   	│── binary_classification.csv
+│   │── tagmaps                #> all tagmaps used to labelize data │       │                      # (used to create the file lists)
+│   	│── binary_classification.csv
 │   	│── family_classification.csv
 │   	│── novelties_classification.csv